GlacioHack/xdem/doc/source/accuracy_precision.md

 Source: [antarcticglaciers.org](http://www.antarcticglaciers.org/glacial-geology/dating-glacial-sediments2/precision-and-accuracy-glacial-geology/), accessed 29.06.21.
 :::

-For DEMs, we thus have:
+### Translating these concepts for elevation data

+However, elevation data rarely consists of a single independent measurement but of a **series of measurement** (image grid, ground track) **related to a spatial support** (horizontal georeferencing, independent of height), which complexifies the notion of accuracy and precision.

+Due to this, spatially consistent systematic errors can arise in elevation data independently of the error in elevation itself, such as **affine biases** (systematic georeferencing shifts), in addition to **specific biases** known to exist locally (e.g., signal penetration in land cover type).

+For random errors, a variability in error magnitude or **heteroscedasticity** is common in elevation data (e.g., large errors on steep slopes).
+Finally, spatially structured yet random patterns of errors (e.g., along-track undulations) also exist and force us to consider the **spatial correlation of errors**.

+Translating the accuracy and precision concepts to elevation data, we can thus define:

-- **DEM accuracy** (systematic error) describes how close a DEM is to the true location of measured elevations on the Earth's surface,
+- **Elevation accuracy** (systematic error) describes how close an elevation data is to the true elevation on the Earth's surface, both for errors **common to the entire spatial support**
+(DEM grid, altimetric track) and errors **specific to a location** (pixel, footprint),
-- **DEM precision** (random error) of a DEM describes the typical spread of its error in measurement, independently of a possible bias from the true positioning.
+- **Elevation precision** (random error) describes the random spread of elevation error in measurement, independently of a possible bias from the true positioning, both for errors **structured over the spatial support** and **specific to a location**.

-The spatial structure of DEMs complexifies the notion of accuracy and precision, however.
-Spatially structured systematic errors are often related to the gridded nature of DEMs, creating **affine biases** while other, **specific biases** exist at the pixel scale.
-For random errors, a variability in error magnitude or **heteroscedasticity** exists across the DEM, while spatially structured patterns of errors are linked to **spatial correlations**.
+These categories are depicted in the figure below.

 :::{figure} https://github.com/rhugonnet/dem_error_study/blob/main/figures/fig_2.png?raw=true
 :width: 100%